-According to Shore Capital’s Clive Black, the move makes a lot more sense for Kraft Heinz than it does for Unilever.
+According to Shore Capital’s Clive Black, the move made a lot more sense for Kraft Heinz than for Unilever.
 He explains: “Kraft Heinz is structurally challenged and has lots of problems in its product portfolio, whereas Unilever is the opposite.”

 Even where there are synergies in food, their portfolios are focused on different things and Black says it’s clear they are currently very different businesses.